 The verdict in Australia's Australian Marriage Law Postal Survey at the end of last year was a cause for celebration around the globe.
 With a resounding 61.6% of survey respondents voting "Yes" in support of same-sex marriage, our land down under had finally joined the global movement of acceptance and love equality.
 And on the 40th anniversary of the Sydney Gay & Lesbian Mardi Gras Parade this past weekend, Sydney celebrated in a way only it knows how - with a festival of love that knows no bounds and shines a light on the issues affecting LGBTI people around the world.

 No matter where you are in the world, February will most likely see you experiencing extreme weather conditions.
 In the northern hemisphere, you may be battling blizzards or avoiding artic air blasts.
 Down under it's a different story, with heat so hot it can melt even the coolest of facades.
 For all of you extremists planning to marry in the coming month, we share our expert tips on how to keep it cosy or beat the heat and survive extreme weather on your wedding day.

 Summer shockwaves - playing it cool

 If your ideal beach wedding isn't exactly going according to plan due to exceedingly high temperatures forecast, don't panic: help is at hand.
-Save guests from burning their t
+Save guests from burning their toes on

 When you are planning a wedding in the near to not-too-distant future, the holiday season can be either a help or a hindrance.
 For some of us, it offers the ideal opportunity to test-drive different family dynamics and crowd combinations before the main event.
 It can also provide a much-needed break away from your usual schedule to dedicate to planning your big day.
 But for others it can be a source of frustration - suppliers are busy or closed and it may prove a stumbling block to your wedding planning momentum.